 Development economists as a profession provide the expertise to construct such a land registry, or to improve an existing dysfunctional one.
 Having analysed functional land registries in a number of different jurisdictions, they offer expertise upon what core features an effective land registry needs, and they offer their expertise for transplant into a developing world recipient country.
 They may draft the legislation for a land registry.
 They may recruit and train the professionals who work there.
 They may choose the way the building is furnished; write the registry’s administrative procedures; design a system of judicial oversight; consult with banks about their requirements; choose the computer software.
 Everything depends upon the starting point – assessing the current system of recording and ownership, and using that as a basis for development into a modern land registry system.
 Such work can be enormously complicated, because to succeed a detailed understanding of the country’s legal history, history of land ownership, and history of government and administrative structures, is likely required.

-Land registries are just one part of development economics, that may have received disproportionate attention.
+Land registries may have received disproportionate attention but are just one part of development economics.
 (A book by one of the first development economists was about land registration.)
 Equivalent arrays of complex issues arise in every area of public administration in which development economics is attempted: police reform; court reform; central banking reform; identity cards, passports and local government; building permissions and zoning; and a host of other issues of inordinate variety.
 Development economics is an enormously varied subject, replete with experts of different kinds.

 It is typically donor nations under aid programmes who insist upon public administration reform as a condition of donor activities.
 That is because they see the anticipated benefits in terms of economic development as being critical to cessation of their donor programme and/or demonstrating the success of that programme.
 Hence we see development economics projects annexed to peace agreements; projects for refugee assistance; peacekeeping missions; and all manner of bilateral and multilateral aid and assistance programmes to the developing world.
 Another circumstance in which public administration reform programmes may be popular are where a state is seeking accession to an international treaty structure such as the EU or the WTO, and a minimum level of institutional quality is a precondition for accession.